Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with only one column.**

-All top N metrics are defined in `topN` subsection.
 Additional parameters can be supplied:

 * `targetNumber` - *Optional, default is `10`*.
 Number N of values to search.
 * `maxCapacity` - *Optional, default is `100`*.
 Maximum container size for storing top values.

+Metric is not reversible and metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to string.

+All top N metrics are defined in `topN` subsection.

 ## Composed Metrics